 The QIOs also worked with providers and practitioners to use health information technology to improve care coordination of Medicare beneficiaries, resulting in less cost to the Medicare program while ensuring the integrity, quality and efficiency of care provided to beneficiaries.

-This section provides information about QIO accomplishments and the impact on beneficiaries during the FY 2012 period in performance of the 10th SOW.
+This section provides information about QIO accomplishments and the impact on beneficiaries during FY 2012 in performance of the 10th SOW.
 The 10th SOW had 4 Aims: Beneficiary and Family Centered Care, Improving Individual Patient Care, Integrating Care for Populations and Communities, and Improving Health for Populations and Communities.
 Each Aim also included components, which addressed a particular area of concern or setting where QIOs were required to focus efforts when working on the Tasks.
 The first Aim included the mandatory case review functions of the QIO and, under each Aim, QIOs provided technical assistance by means of quality improvement tools and techniques that improved beneficiary health care.

 The 10th SOW contract, in comparison to prior QIO contracts, included the following in connection with the Medicare program: